PACESTEM/STEMINSTITUTE2022/README.md

 ![logostem2020](https://github.com/PACESTEM/STEMINSTITUTE2020/blob/main/logostem2020.png)

 *This material is based upon work supported by the National Science Foundation under NSF EHR DRL.
-1839656/PI Lauren Birney.
+1839656/PI Birney.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.*

 ![](https://github.com/PACESTEM/STEMINSTITUTE2020/blob/main/nsf.png)